 When you own the leasehold property, you will incur various expenses associated with the property.
 These elements below can be applicable depending on the lease:

-- For the upkeep of the building you might be required to pay service charge.
+- For the upkeep of the building, you might be required to pay a service charge.

 - Your lease might have prescribed ground rents.

 - Your property is always on the lease which diminishes with time.

 - There will be some form of insurance payable.